jdansb/jdansb.github.io/README.md

 - [Inequality in a model of capitalist economy](https://arxiv.org/abs/2410.22369) - Paper published by Physica A: Statistical Mechanics and its Applications (2025, English).
 - [Non-binary artificial neuron with phase variation implemented on a quantum computer](https://periodicos.ufsm.br/cienciaenatura/article/view/69281) - Paper published by the Ciência e Natura.
 (2024, English).
 - [One predator and two prey: coexistence of pumas, guanacos, and sheep in Patagonia](https://lume.ufrgs.br/handle/10183/264295) - Master's thesis (2023, Portuguese).
+    - [Preprint](https://arxiv.org/abs/2412.02936) - Manuscript of a paper prepared based on the dissertation.
+(2024, English)
 - [Hybrid model of the kernel method for quantum computers](https://periodicos.utfpr.edu.br/rbfta/article/view/14100) - Paper published by the Brazilian Journal of Applied Technological Physics (2022, Portuguese).
 - [Implementation of Machine Learning Techniques in Quantum Computers](https://www.researchgate.net/publication/352898890_Implementacao_de_Tecnicas_de_Aprendizado_de_Maquina_em_Computadores_Quanticos) - Undergraduate thesis (2021, Portuguese).